 Let’s get on to the places we’ve been and the food we ate!
-We arrived at the airport at around 6pm so we headed directly to the 10,000 Roses (artificial led-powered roses) because we were told by Kuya Jham that it is better to go there during dusk to night hours.
+We arrived at the airport at around 6 pm, so we headed directly to the 10,000 Roses (artificial led-powered roses) because Kuya Jham told us that it is better to go there during dusk to night hours.

 It is located in Cordova, Cebu (beside Lantaw Floating Restaurant where we had our dinner).
-I have to say that you must try their “cordova express”, it’s a seafood concoction in coconut milk and moringga leaves.
-It is very unique and delicious.
+I have to say that you must try their “Cordova express,” it’s a seafood concoction in coconut milk and moringa leaves.
+It is unique and delicious.

-I am actually craving for it right now!
-You may not want to miss out the souvenir shop and cafè beside the 10,000 Roses.
+I am actually craving it right now!
+You may not want to miss out on the souvenir shop and cafè beside the 10,000 Roses.

-We woke up early and started our tours to different temples, churches, gardens, and must-go places which includes Temple of Leah, Sirao Flower Garden, Taoist Temple, Ancestral House, Cebu Heritage Monument, Cathedral church, Port San Pedro, Magellan’s Cross, and Sto.
+We woke up early and started our tours to different temples, churches, gardens, and must-go places, including Temple of Leah, Sirao Flower Garden, Taoist Temple, Ancestral House, Cebu Heritage Monument, Cathedral church, Port San Pedro, Magellan’s Cross, and Sto.
 Niño Church.